Oncologists fear delayed cancer diagnosis, stage migration amid COVID-19 crisis

 This means that patients who should have been seeking treatment are not doing so and that would lead to stage migration of cancer, Tiwari said.
 "Some cases may even become incurable because of the delay.
 We are fearing this as patients are not coming to us.
 Similar fears have been voiced by cancer specialists across the world," he told PTI.

 Asked whether the COVID-19 pandemic can lead to delayed cancer diagnosis, Kumar said patients are coming to his hospital and their numbers have not decreased, but it is a possibility as most of the routine clinics and hospitals are shut down and people are not going to their doctors.
 "We don't have data on it, but it can happen," Kumar said.
-Dr. Niranjan Naik, Director - Breast & Gastro-intestinal (GI) Onco-Surgery, Fortis Memorial Research Institute, said the COVID-19 crisis is posing a challenge as patients with low immunity are at a higher risk of contracting the virus.
+Dr Niranjan Naik, Director, Surgical Oncology, Fortis Memorial Research Institute, Gurgaon, said the COVID-19 crisis is posing a challenge as patients with low immunity are at a higher risk of contracting the virus.

 He said the key aspect while making decisions is the cancer doubling time which is different for different cancers, with blood cancer being very aggressive as compared with breast cancer.
 "Whenever any symptoms emerge, one should get proper medical investigations done even in the present times as cancer will not wait," Naik told PTI.

-As the nation fights one of its biggest health battles against COVID-19 pandemic, there are many individual battles being fought by bravehearts, both doctors and patients, to emerge victorious against other life-threatening diseases..
+The oncologists insisted that technology must be used to reach out for medical advice and any symptom must be reported through a video conference appointment or an online OPD.
+As the nation fights one of its biggest health battles against COVID-19 pandemic, there are many individual battles being fought by bravehearts, both doctors and patients, to emerge victorious against other life-threatening diseases.

 - READ MORE ON: